mars0i/imp/README.md

 * *Evolutionary Theory: Mathematical and Conceptual Foundations* by Sean H. Rice.
 A philosophically sensitive book by a mathematical biologist.
-Running through it is a unique but illuminating conceptual organization for population genetics and related areas.
+Rice provides a unique but illuminating conceptual organization for population genetics and related areas.